Captain James Andrew Hartigan

 Dec 1899 Detailed to No 7 Bearer Company (14th Brigade), together with Maj Faunce Charles Edmund and Capt C E G Stalkarlt.

-1900–1902 Served in South Africa as medical officer to the 2nd Battalion The Lincolnshire regiment.
+1900 – 1902 Served in South Africa as medical officer to the 2nd Battalion Lincolnshire Regiment.
 He was present at the battle of Paardeberg and the occupation of Johannesburg and Pretoria.
+He received the King's Medal with two clasps and the Queen's Medal with three clasps.

-4 Dec 1902 Captain.
+4 Dec 1902 Promoted Captain RAMC.
 Returned to England from South Africa.

 Malta 7 Aug 1911 Home leave.

-Malta 15 Sept 1911 Left for Tientsin North China.
+Malta 15 Sep 1911 Left for Tientsin North China.
+Replaced in Malta by Maj Evans Charles Robert from England.

 The Republic of China was proclaimed in 1911 following the overthrow of the Manchu or Tai-Tsing Dynasty by a rebellion which had its origin at Wu-Chang on the Yang-Tse river.